schasse/pathfinder/README.md

 dedicated to Frank ;)

 This is the Solution of an Exercise I did some time ago.
-Dependencies are Maven >=3 and Java >=1.6
+Requirements are Maven >=3 and Java >=1.6

 ##How to use